 Can children become addicted to online gaming?

-Earlier this month, the World Health Organisation (WHO) announced that it was planning to include Gaming Disorder (GD) in the latest edition of the International Classification of Diseases.
+In December 2017, the World Health Organisation (WHO) announced that it was planning to include Gaming Disorder (GD) in the latest edition of the International Classification of Diseases.
 This followed the American Psychiatric Association's decision to include Internet Gaming Disorder in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders in 2013.
 According to the WHO, an individual with GD is a person who lets playing video games 'take precedence over other life interests and daily activities,' resulting in 'negative consequences' such as 'significant impairment in personal, family, social, educational, occupational or other important areas of functioning.'